MicrosoftDocs/azure-aks-docs/articles/aks/istio-upgrade.md

        # label default namespace to map to asm-1-21
        kubectl label ns default istio.io/rev=prod-stable --overwrite
        ```
-       You may also label namespaces with `istio.io/rev=prod-canary` for the newer revision, however this will not change the workloads in those namespaces until they are restarted.
+       You may also label namespaces with `istio.io/rev=prod-canary` for the newer revision.
+However, the workloads in those namespaces won't be updated to a new sidecar until they are restarted.

-       If a new application is created in a namespace after it is labelled, a sidecar will be injected corresponding to the revision tag on that namespace.
+       If a new application is created in a namespace after it is labeled, a sidecar will be injected corresponding to the revision tag on that namespace.

 1. Verify control plane pods corresponding to both `asm-1-20` and `asm-1-21` exist:

-    * Verify `istiod` pods:
+    1. Verify `istiod` pods:

         ```bash
         kubectl get pods -n aks-istio-system